 The students will participate in worship individually and as part of a community through the Eucharistic celebrations.

 The students will begin developing personal responsibility and an understanding that their decisions have consequences.

 The students will recognize that we respond to the Christian message by serving others.

 In first grade students will learn the skills necessary for a strong reading foundation.
-This includes intense instruction in phonemic awareness and phonics, using the principals of the LiPS® (Lindamood Phoneme Sequencing) program.
+This includes intense instruction in phonemic awareness and phonics, using Engaging Readers and Words Their Way.

 In writing, first grade students will create pieces in a variety of genres including informative/explanatory texts, narrative texts, and creative texts.
+Being a Writer is the primary curriculum used.
 They will move through the writing process of brainstorming, drafting, editing, and publishing.
 Students will understand that writing pieces need to start with a topic sentence, support the topic with details, and end with a conclusion.

 Being a Writer